Production server best practices

 See the configuration for exim or postfix for setting up your Mail Transfer Agent (MTA).
 It is possible to use other MTAs — if you use a different one, the documentation there should provide you with enough information to get started.
 If this applies to you, please add to the documentation!

-On a live server, you should also consider the following, to increase the deliverability of your email:
+On a live server, you should also consider the following, to increase the deliverability of your email, particularly if you are using the batch request feature that might generate higher than usual volumes:

 - Set up SPF records for your domain